jsdf/ed64log/README.md

 - include [ed64io_usb.h](n64/ed64io_usb.h) in your source file and use `ed64PrintfSync()` as you would normally use `printf()` in other programs. note: this will block the thread (eg. temporarily freeze the game) until it finishes logging. this is mainly useful to guarantee that the log message gets through, eg. before a crash/failed assertion, or to test that the logging functionality is working.

 #### asynchronous logging
-- in the main loop (or at some regular interval) include [ed64io_usb.h](n64/ed64io_usb.h) and call `usbLoggerFlush()` to write pending logs to the computer via usb.
+- in the main loop (or at some regular interval) include [ed64io_usb.h](n64/ed64io_usb.h) and call `ed64AsyncLoggerFlush()` to write pending logs to the computer via usb.
 - to use printf logging in your game, include [ed64io_usb.h](n64/ed64io_usb.h) in your source file and use `ed64Printf()` as you would normally use `printf()` in other programs.
-- up to 512 chars will be buffered. if you log more than that without calling usbLoggerFlush, the output will be truncated. if you want to log a lot you wil need to usbLoggerFlush() more frequently during a frame. you could even call it on a timer in a background thread. i haven't explored this fully.
+- up to 512 chars will be buffered. if you log more than that without calling ed64AsyncLoggerFlush, the output will be truncated. if you want to log a lot you wil need to ed64AsyncLoggerFlush() more frequently during a frame. you could even call it on a timer in a background thread. i haven't explored this fully.

 you can see an example of implementing logging in a game in this commit to [goose64](https://github.com/jsdf/goose64/commit/cf2259a2b47cd8e2f828ad61a5dd5ddcd2c02986).